-Founded in May 1898, the State Historical Society of Missouri has preserved your history for over 120 years.
+Founded in May 1898, the State Historical Society of Missouri has preserved your history for 125 years.
 When you give to SHSMO, your investment directly supports our mission of preservation and education.

 Make a Difference

 Do you want to make a difference through a gift to SHSMO, but don’t want to tap into cash reserves?
 One way to ensure your legacy and support SHSMO is through an estate gift.
 Often, such gifts from your estate lessen the tax burden on your loved ones, and in addition, they allow you the opportunity to show your commitment to collecting, preserving, and sharing Missouri’s history.

 Estate gifts to SHSMO are crucial for our ongoing success and long-term future.
 Your choice to designate gift assets from your estate shows your dedication to sharing Missouri's rich cultural heritage with future generations.

 - If you include SHSMO in your plans, please use our legal name and federal tax ID.